 The Towpath

+The C&O Canal towpath is the 184.5-mile path by which mules would tow boats along the canal.
+Now a place of recreation for millions of annual visitors, it was once an important trade route for goods like coal, lumber, and agricultural products.
 Due to its high foot traffic and natural weathering, the towpath requires rehabilitation to ensure safety and accessibility for recreation.
-Millions visit the Park each year, and subsequently use the towpath for hiking, biking, and more.
-Before the C&O Canal NHP began their towpath resurfacing initiative, the towpath could be quite dangerous for the casual visitor.
+Millions visit the park each year, and subsequently use the towpath for hiking, biking, and more.
+Before the National Park Service began their towpath resurfacing initiative, the towpath could be quite dangerous for the casual visitor.
 With obstructions such as roots, rocks and potholes, the towpath was in need of repair.

 Canal Quarters

-Those who have explored the Park are pretty familiar with seeing lockhouses along the entire length of the C&O Canal.
+Those who have explored the park are pretty familiar with seeing lockhouses along the entire length of the C&O Canal.
 Visitors today may come across historic lockhouses in various stages of deterioration.
 Fortunately, in partnership with the National Park Service, the C&O Canal Trust has rehabilitated seven of these lockhouses – which now operate as an overnight interpretive program.

 Canal Quarters is a unique experience in which guests can reserve their stay in history.
 With the choice of seven historic Lockhouses to stay in, each house is decorated to evoke a different time period.
 Canal Quarters is a uniquely immersive experience that allows historians and outdoor enthusiasts to explore the life of a lock keeper.